Jobs & Economy

 It is absolutely essential for Congress to take steps to improve the business climate and make it easier for businesses to create jobs and grow the economy.
 I have been proud to join my colleagues in the House of Representatives to advance a pro-jobs agenda.
-The U.S. Senate has unfortunately failed to act on 40 job-creating bills that the House passed in the last Congress.

-As the chairman of the Subcommittee on Health, Employment, Labor and Pensions, I have led efforts to hold the Obama Administration accountable for its anti-jobs policies.
+I have led efforts to hold the Obama Administration accountable for its anti-jobs policies.
 We have held hearings on issues including overreach at the National Labor Relations Board (NLRB), the impact that the health care law will have on businesses, and on strengthening employee pensions.

 As a member of the Education and the Workforce Committee, I have joined with my colleagues to advance legislation that will strengthen our education system, improve workforce training opportunities, and protect workers’ rights.
 We must move forward in all of these areas to keep the American economy competitive in the 21st Century.